 5. Grow Space

-Taller crops like corn require enough space to grow.
+Taller crops like corn require enough space to growing corn.
 Thus, failing to factor in the corn size is a mistake.
 Prepare the space well before planting your corn.
-Ensure that space is enough to accommodate corn growth is an extremely important factor to consider.
+Ensuring that space is enough to accommodate growing corn is an extremely important factor to consider.

 Work on the soil.
 Amend the soil where necessary.
 Apply the right amount of fertilizer before planting your corn.
 Make sure that your soil is light enough to allow for seed germination.
 Make the soil rich and fluffy.
 Doing so will promote prompt seed germination.

 If you have a large farm, choosing long rows can work.
 This is because the area can support long rows.
 However, this doesn’t apply to a smaller garden.
 You have to use a specific design when plating your corn.
 Thus, not using the right planting design is a huge mistake you should avoid when planting your corn.
 Remember, poor design can lead to corn pollination mistakes.
 Thus, consider using a box-based shape when planting your corn.
 Avoid panting your corn in long rows.

 Of course, all the seeds may germinate.
 But the problem arises when they start growing corn.
 This is the time they will compete for nutrients, water, sunlight, etc. This struggle will see your corn yellow in color.
 Thinning also eliminates sprouts, allowing your corn enough growing corn space.
 Thus, if you want to boost the yields of your corn, thin them.

 Planting or harvesting any crop, including corn, is all about getting the timing right.
 There is a specific season for planting and harvesting your corn.
 In particular, corn should be harvested at the right time.